JonatanOrdonez/sd2018b-exam2/README.md

 In the ``docker-compose`` file we can see that the 81 port of the computer is mapped with 80 port of the container; this is done because internally a flask api is deployed and is exposed on 80 port.
 In addition, the ``docker.sock`` file is copied from the ``/var/run/`` folder to allow the container to communicate with docker through a socket and build an image.

 #### Ci service Dockerfile
 The image for this service is created from a Dockerfile in the ``/ci_service`` folder.
-This file contains the following:
+This file contains the following information:
 ```
 # take the 'python:3.6-slim' base image for the container
 FROM python:3.6-slim